BriggsOkiotor/Foma-Briggs-story/README.md

 1. When I settle down maritally
 2. After my “Party Rice” Album drops
 3. When i own my first million Naira
-4.
-*in no other*
+*in no other.*

-*Feel free to follow and connect till when criteria is met*
+*Feel free to follow and connect till when criteria is met.*

 [YouTube](https://www.youtube.com/channel/UCNTJ0XioxmsKGRnaGLQIVpw)